ranchor/system-design/problems/web_crawler.md

 * Handling of dynamic content (e.g., JavaScript-rendered pages).
 * Handling of authentication (e.g., login-required pages).
 ### Non-Functional Requirements
-* Fault tolerance to handle failures gracefully and resume crawling without losing progress.
+1. **Fault Tolerance:** Handle failures gracefully and resume crawling without losing progress.
-* Robust - handle edge-cases such as bad HTML, infinite loops, server crashes, etc
+2. **Robustness:** Handle edge cases such as bad HTML, infinite loops, server crashes, etc.
-* Politeness to adhere to robots.txt and not overload website servers inappropriately.
+3. **Politeness:** Adhere to robots.txt and not overload website servers.
-* Efficiency to crawl the web in under 5 days.
+4. **Efficiency:** Crawl the web in under 5 days.
-* Scalability to handle 10B pages.
+5. **Scalability:** Handle 10 billion pages.
-* Extensibility - it should be easy to add support for new types of content, eg images in the future
+6. **Extensibility:** Easy to add support for new types of content, e.g., images in the future.

 #### Below the line (out of scope)
 * Security to protect the system from malicious actors.
 * Cost to operate the system within budget constraints.